 - · the works required to construct the structure - activities involved in the use and maintenance of the structure.

-DPI-Fisheries may need to consult commercial fisheries and oyster farmers.
+DPI-Fisheries may need to consult commercial fisheries.

 The following legislation, policy and guidelines inform the LOC assessment of waterfront locations in proximity to POAA and commercial fishing areas: